-Austria’s border with Hungary remains open to potential refugees, Austrian Interior Ministry spokesman Alexander Marakovits said Sunday, and packed buses and trains continued to arrive.
+Austria’s border with Hungary remains open to potential refugees, Austrian Interior Ministry spokesman Alexander Marakovits said Sunday, as packed buses and trains continued to arrive.

-Despite the government’s desire to curb migrant flow, there has been an outpouring of support from Austrians.
-Many have brought food and water and cheered for the refugees pouring onto the platform at Vienna’s train station.
+Many Austrians brought food and water and cheered for the refugees pouring onto the platform at Vienna’s train station.

 The Austrian Red Cross has also been on hand to provide medical supplies and warm blankets.

 One recent arrival, standing with his two daughters, told CNN of the family’s difficult journey through Hungary.